open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Follow the instructions on [Creating Your GitHub Profile Page: A Guide to Markdown & Forking Workflow](mi-github-and-markdown.md).

-**IMPORTANT: Only move onto the next step if you have created the pull request for your profile.**
+**Important: Only move onto the next step if you have created the pull request for your profile.**

 ## Step 2 - Get myPlanet App